Three Years Later: Myths and Conflicts in the Death of Sean Suiter (Part 1 of 3)

 It was the exact same play in 2015 and 2017: The warring factions publicly agreed that the deaths happened out of view, so remained mysterious.
 In the Suiter case, it wasn't until months after his death that police said he ran into a lot and was shot out-of-view.
 The story emerged late in the game, and we have reason to question it.

 For this three-year anniversary of Suiter’s death, I take another stab at deconstructing the big myths in the Suiter case, with several new observations.
 I also look at the big picture of who sourced this maddening story.
-In Part 2 (of 2), I will look at some unsettling cases surrounding the Suiter investigation that have not made front page or evening news.
+In Parts 2 and 3, I will look at some unsettling cases surrounding the Suiter investigation that have not made front page or evening news, one which might offer a clue about what happened.

 Conflicts of Interest